tylerharter/cs301-projects/spring19/lab6/README.md

 What does `sorted` do to existing structures?
 What does it return?

 While `.sort` only works on lists, `sorted` works on other sequences, such as strings.
-Can you guess there's not a `.sort` for strings?
+Can you guess why there's not the equivalent of a `.sort` method for strings?
 Hint: remember strings are immutable.

 Let's try `sorted` on a string:

 ```python
 s = "BCA"